-One shift we’ve seen churches make over the past few years to enhance discipleship is to increase technology usage.
-From watching hundreds of churches, here are a few ways technology can enhance a church’s discipleship, whether it’s a 100-year-old church or a new church plant:
+We’ve noticed one shift in the last few years.
+Churches are increasing technology usage to enhance discipleship.
+We gathered information from hundreds of churches.
+Here are a few ways technology can enhance a church’s discipleship, whether it’s a 100-year-old church or a new church plant:

 There are many things that go into effective disciple-making.
 One thing technology allows you to do is create the solid processes and systems to truly be effective and measure the impact and discipleship that happen as a result.

 "...we must challenge the way we think about making disciples..."

 2. Technology can enhance your church's discipleship with consistent communication.

 Most churches have a website, but very few have figured out how to use it for discipleship.
 Your website allows you to connect with church members throughout the week.

 3. Technology helps you ensure that no one gets lost.

 How strong would your discipleship process be if half the people never fully integrated?
 Technology gives us the opportunity to avoid the catch and release style of ministry that so many churches have adopted, whether they mean to or not, by ensuring everyone is accounted for.

 4. Technology helps you make better decisions about discipleship.